rudolfhohn/Opistocks/README.md

 ## Planning

-- 28.04 - 5.05: Specification and feasibility study (All)
+- **28.04 - 05.05 :** Specification and feasibility study (All)
-- 5.05 - 19.05: REST server implementation and "Stocks" routes integration (Fahy)
+- **05.05 - 19.05 :** REST server implementation and "Stocks" routes integration (Fahy)
-- 5.05 - 19.05: Web client skeleton implementation and "Stocks" visualization (Magnin)
+- **05.05 - 19.05 :** Web client skeleton implementation and "Stocks" visualization (Magnin)
-- 5.05 - 2.06: Machine-Learning models evaluation (Höhn)
+- **05.05 - 02.06 :** Machine-Learning models evaluation (Höhn)
-- 26.05 - 9.06: REST server integration of "Sentiment" + Best tags retrieval (Fahy)
+- **26.05 - 09.06 :** REST server integration of "Sentiment" + Best tags retrieval (Fahy)
-- 26.05 - 9.06: Web client integration of "Sentiment" + Tests (Magnin)
+- **26.05 - 09.06 :** Web client integration of "Sentiment" + Tests (Magnin)
-- 9.06 - 16.06: Report and presentation (Höhn)
+- **09.06 - 16.06 :** Report and presentation (Höhn)

 ## Features and use cases
-When the user arrives on the web application, he can only enter an index, and these actions are performed:
+When the user arrives on the web application, he can only enter an index, and these actions are performed :

-- 1) Download the stock price history on the last 7 days from Yahoo Finance API
+1. Download the stock price history on the last 7 days from Yahoo Finance API
-- 2) Search 2 times for tweets on the Twitter API (one search on current day, another on day-7)
+2. Search 2 times for tweets on the Twitter API (one search on current day, another on day-7)
-- 3) Extract the 5 most occurring tags in those ~200 tweets
+3. Extract the 5 most occurring tags in those ~200 tweets
-- 4) Search 7 times for tweets (one search on every day)
+4. Search 7 times for tweets (one search on every day)
-- 5) Measure the sentiment mean value for each day based on the tweets and the Sentiment Analysis
+5. Measure the sentiment mean value for each day based on the tweets and the Sentiment Analysis

 ## Technics, algorithms and tools used
 The following sections describes for every major part of the project the technics, the tools and, if applicable, the algorithms.